-What do you want to achieve?
+- What do you want to achieve?

-What needs to change or improve within the organisation?
+- What needs to change or improve within the organisation?

-How will these new technologies or innovations drive your vision?
+- How will these new technologies or innovations drive your vision?

-How can you inspire trust and support for the initiative?
+- How can you inspire trust and support for the initiative?

 The next step is to communicate this vision through all internal channels – company conferences, presentations, intranet and email.
-You can even put up posters and signs around the office to remind people of the overall vision and mission of the company.

 Align people, processes and technology

-“For the next 10 years at least, work will still revolve around human beings” (Gartner)
+“For the next 10 years at least, work will still revolve around human beings.”
+(Gartner)

-Also, before investing in a new technology or device, make sure it integrates seamlessly with the existing systems and processes you currently use.
+Before investing in a new technology or device, make sure it integrates seamlessly with the existing systems and processes you currently use.
 This will make it easier for staff members to learn the new technology and apply it in their daily work lives, while avoiding unnecessary delays.

 Provide easy access to information

-An enterprise content management (ECM) solution is a worthwhile investment to achieve this goal, as it will allow you to share, utilise, and manage all of your organisation’s data from multiple departments in a centralised location.
+An enterprise content management (ECM) solution is a worthwhile investment to achieve this goal, as it will allow you to share, utilise and manage all of your organisation’s data from multiple departments in a centralised location.
 Metadata can then help to cross-reference information and draw inferences that would otherwise have not been possible.